snorkel-team/website/_use_cases/01_spam_tutorial.md

 The LF interface is extremely flexible, and can wrap existing models.
 A common technique is to use a commodity model trained for other tasks that are related to, but not the same as, the one we care about.

 For example, the [TextBlob](https://textblob.readthedocs.io/en/dev/index.html) tool provides a pretrained sentiment analyzer.
-Our spam classification task is not the same as sentiment classification, but it turns out that `SPAM` and `HAM` comments have different distributions of sentiment scores.
+Our spam classification task is not the same as sentiment classification, but we may believe that `SPAM` and `HAM` comments have different distributions of sentiment scores.
 We'll focus on writing LFs for `HAM`, since we identified `SPAM` comments above.

 **A brief intro to `Preprocessor`s**